Autoquark/dq1-unofficial-mod-editor/README.md

 * Edit some parts of enemy type definitions (but not add or remove enemy types).
 * Preserves content in the mod directory that it does not understand, including comments in XML files.

 Note that this tool is in an alpha state.
-There may be bugs - backup your mod before opening.
+There may be bugs - back up your mod directory before editing.

 ## Plans
 The eventual goal of this project is to support editing all of the information contained within a mod.
 Once the official modding documentation for the recently released Deluxe Edition of Defender's Quest is released, I will probably be able to plan at least a little bit in advance.
 Right now I am implementing whatever I'm confident I can work out from examining the files.